-But no matter what I spent money on, I always found a way to get it for less than full price—whether that meant negotiating with a vendor, waiting for a sale or using “rewards” points—and I managed to save $21,485 in the process!
-For all those brides- and grooms-to-be who want in on my secrets, check out these 10 tricks that allowed me to cut corners … and still have a dream wedding.
+And no matter what I spent money on, I always found a way to get it for less than full price — whether that meant negotiating with a vendor, waiting for a sale or using “rewards” points — and I managed to save $21,485 in the process.
+Here are my 10 tricks.

 1. Don’t Be Overly Accommodating

-Sensing that I was serious, and recognizing that she was in the wrong, she offered me a Saturday evening wedding ... at a Friday evening price!
-And that meant a savings of $50 for each of the 229 guests I was inviting.
-In other words, she was offering me the most desirable day and time of the week for $11,450 less than it usually costs.
-Although I was nervous about making the deal, since the coordinator had already broken my trust, I decided that it was too good of an offer to pass up.
+Recognizing that she was in the wrong, she offered me a Saturday evening wedding at a Friday evening price.
+And that meant a savings of $50 for each of my 229 guests.
+That added up to $11,450.
+Although I was nervous about making the deal, since the coordinator had already broken my trust, I decided that it was too good to pass up.

-Wedding vendors juggle as many as four brides per weekend—especially between April and October—and errors aren't all that uncommon.
-So if your vendor makes a mistake, remember that you have leverage.
+If your vendor makes a mistake, remember that you have leverage.
 There’s no need to throw a tantrum, but don’t be a pushover either.
-Hesitate before moving forward with the vendor, and gently express the fact that you’re dissatisfied.
+Gently express the fact that you’re dissatisfied.
 Then see if that person makes you a better offer.
-After all, you have nothing to lose.

 2. Borrow Instead of Buy

 Before you purchase something, think about weddings that you’ve been to recently.
-Is there an item that a past bride wore or used that you might be able to borrow?
+Is there an item that the bride wore or used that you might be able to borrow?

 And when I started ring shopping, I wanted a basic band.
-My mom said, “If that’s what you’re after, I should show you my original ring.
-I have a newer one, so I don’t use it anymore.”
-As it turned out, her band was perfect.
+My mom offered me her original, and it was perfect.
 I spent $40 getting it resized and polished, still saving roughly $60.

 3. Negotiate, Negotiate, Negotiate

-After I booked the venue, my next biggest priority was hiring musicians.
 My fiancé and I love live music, so we were willing to pay for a band instead of a less expensive DJ.
-I already had a band in mind that I was obsessed with—I'd seen them perform four times—but the bandleader charged a ton for a Saturday night.
+I already had a band in mind that I was obsessed with — I'd seen them perform four times — but the bandleader charged a ton for a Saturday night.

 Negotiating was scary because I didn’t want to annoy the vendor and make her not want to work with me.
-But it was worth it, since I saved a total of $5,800.
-Bottom line: Never accept a vendor’s first price without trying to negotiate.
+But it was worth it, since I saved $5,800.
+Bottom line: Never accept a vendor’s first price.
 More often than not, there is wiggle room.